krisnova/nivenly.com/content/lib/2021-04-23-collaboration.md

 ### linux

-linux is free software ad despite my distaste for the free software foundation the GPL license has important language [in the license](https://github.com/torvalds/linux/blob/master/LICENSES/preferred/GPL-2.0#L40-L45)
+linux is free software ad despite my distaste for the free software foundation (and the GPL license in general) the GPL license has important language [in the license](https://github.com/torvalds/linux/blob/master/LICENSES/preferred/GPL-2.0#L40-L45)

 >   When we speak of free software, we are referring to freedom, not
 > price.
 Our General Public Licenses are designed to make sure that you